luigisaetta/data-drift-analysis/README.md

 You should always keep a good reference dataset.

-Then, you have a second dataset.
+Then, we have a second dataset.
 Maybe it is a new dataset, with data collected recently.
 And, we want to identify if there has been a Data Drift moving from the reference dataset to the new one.

 At this point we make an Hypothesis.
 It is what is called the **"Null Hypotesis"**.
 Often identified with H0.